-A while back Emirates Skywards miles became more valuable, as the carrier eliminated carrier imposed surcharges.
+Back in 2020, Emirates Skywards miles became more valuable, as the carrier eliminated carrier imposed surcharges.
 Then again, just recently the program eliminated the discount for booking roundtrip awards vs. one-ways, but there are still great deals to be had.
-You’re generally going to find the best value booking premium cabin awards, so to give you some examples of pricing…
+You’re generally going to find the best value booking premium cabin awards, so to give you some examples of pricing:

-New York to Milan or Newark to Athens will cost you 62,500 miles in business class, 85,000 miles in first class
+- New York to Milan or Newark to Athens one-way will cost you 62,500 miles in business class, 85,000 miles in first class

-In many situations booking through the Skywards program is the best value, though there are other options as well, like booking through Alaska Airlines Mileage Plan or Japan Airlines Mileage Bank (however, these programs have restricted access to first class awards).
+In many situations booking through the Skywards program is the best value, though there are other options as well, like booking through Japan Airlines Mileage Bank (however, some partner programs have restricted access to first class awards).